Specification-Driven Code Translation Powered by Large Language Models: How Far Are We?: Methodology

 \section{Methodology}

-As shown in Fig \ref{fig:overview} we first take a sample from our dataset and create the prompt to generate \spec.
-Then using LLM (in our case OpenAI's GPT-4) we generate the \specS for that corresponding code sample.
+As shown in Fig. \ref{fig:overview}, we first take a code from our dataset and create the prompt to generate the \spec.
+Then, using the LLM, we generate the \specS for that corresponding code.
 We examined the correctness of the generated \spec.
-Then with approach 1, we create the prompt using only \spec, and with approach 2, we create the prompt using source code and \specS to generate the target language code.
-Then we generate the target language code with the prompts in \textit{pass@1}.
-Then we try to compile the translated files, if we fail to compile, we create a compilation error repair prompt with the translated code and the error message from the compiler.
-Thus we try generating a solution with compilation error fixation in an iterative approach.
-We stop iteration if the compilation error is fixed or after three iterations.
-Then if there is no compilation error we run the test files on the generated (or fixed) translation.
-If all the tests pass, we consider the translation correct, otherwise incorrect.
-All the prompt templates are given in later in this section.
+Then, we use two approaches to create the prompt.
+In the first approach, we create the prompt using only \spec.
+In the second approach, we create the prompt using source code and \specS to generate the target language code.
+Then we generate the target language code with the prompt.
+For a given datapoint, the \specS, the translated code, and the translation are each generated only once. { Subsequently, the translated code is automatically compiled and validated using the dataset's test cases.
+Upon detecting a failure, such as a compilation error, functional mismatch, runtime exception, or non-termination, the pipeline constructs a repair prompt.
+This prompt aggregates the erroneous code with specific diagnostic feedback (such as compiler logs, stack traces, or failing test information) and is provided to the LLM for rectification.
+Thus, we try to generate a solution with error correction in an iterative approach.
+We stop iterating if the error is fixed or after three iterations.
+If there are no errors, we run the test files on the generated (or fixed) translation to evaluate the correctness.} We consider a translated code passed if all test cases are passed.
+In the following subsections, we describe each step in the pipeline, each accompanied by the prompt template.